perillo/goprint/README.md

 On the top right of the page is reported the file name.

+On the bottom left of the page is reported the package's containing module.
+Currently only the module path is printed, without the version.

 On the bottom right of the page is reported the page number.

 ## Usage